typedb/typedb-docs/11-query/04-delete-query.md

 ---
 pageTitle: Delete Query
-keywords: graql, delete query, deletion
+keywords: typeql, delete query, deletion
-longTailKeywords: grakn delete data, graql delete query, graql delete instances
+longTailKeywords: typedb delete data, typeql delete query, typeql delete instances
-Summary: Delete queries in Grakn.
+Summary: Delete queries in TypeDB.
 ---

 ## Delete Instances of a Type
 To delete an instance of a type from the knowledge graph, we use a [match clause](../11-query/01-match-clause.md) followed by the `delete` keyword and statements indicating data to delete.
-To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).
+To try the following examples with one of the TypeDB clients, follows these [Clients Guide](#clients-guide).

 Match-Delete queries are NOT lazy: the `match` will be fully evaluated and answers recorded, and each answer will in turn have the operations specified in the `delete` clause applied.
 This avoids modifying the graph while traversing it.